Baby Shower Checklist: Plan and Host the Perfect Shower - Baby Chick

 • Clean or iron table linens if necessary.

-• If cooking your food: Prepare a shopping list for the food and beverages you need.
+• If cooking food, prepare a shopping list for the food and beverages you need.

 • Phone anyone who has not called to RSVP and have a final headcount.

-• Prepare dishes that you can freeze ahead of time for the event.
+• Prepare dishes that can be frozen ahead of time for the event.

 • Shop for perishables, ice, and other remaining supplies.